juanarean/the-joke-project/README.md

 ## My Journey
 After reading the exercise, my first decision was to go on with the suggested API back-end project and add the modifications I needed.
 For the Front-end I was a bit doubtful if resolve it in a Vue.js app or a Nuxt app.
 I was familiar with Vue docs but not with Nuxt, so I read some of it.
-I found that the prefered UI library for Nuxt is NuxtUI that it's intalable from the creation of the project, it can also be used for Vue projects.
+I found that the preferred UI library for Nuxt is NuxtUI that it's installable from the creation of the project, it can also be used for Vue projects.
-For Vue there are a couple of options for UI components library recomende [here](https://ui-libs.vercel.app/), I choose [primevue](https://primevue.org/), first because it has the components i needed and secondly I liked the default theming.
+For Vue there are a couple of options for UI components library recommended [here](https://ui-libs.vercel.app/), I choose [primevue](https://primevue.org/), firstly because it has the components I needed and secondly I liked the default theming.

-> *Initiali I created both front-end projects, Vue and Nuxt, but I couldn't find time to work on both so I end up deleting the Nuxt app, you can check that in the commit history.*
+> *Initially I created both front-end projects, Vue and Nuxt, but I couldn't find time to work on both, so I end up deleting the Nuxt app.
+You can check that in the commit history.*

 **IMPORTANT**

-Regharding the decision on handeling pagination, sorting and filtering on the back-end, I think is the correct approach in my experience.
+Regarding the decision on handling pagination, sorting and filtering on the back-end, I think is the correct approach in my experience.
 Another way could have been to retrieve all jokes from the Back-end onMount and the let the `DataTable` component handle everything.
 But often in a real-life project the data is huge or it has to be processed in some form and it's not good idea for performance to load the Front-end with all that data.

 ## Code Explanation